mhaslinsky/Puppeteer-Ascension/README.md

 - **v2.0 (current)** — port to 3.3.5a complete.
 Stable for healing on Bronzebeard.
 - **v2.1** — single-slot native focus restoration; possible workarounds for predicting other players' incoming heals; classless-realm support (Area 52 / CoA) once a real user surfaces there.
 - **v3.0** — styling system redesign.
 The bespoke unit-frame implementation will be replaced with vendored [oUF](https://github.com/oUF-wow/oUF) (from the ElvUI-WotLK source), token-based theming, [LibSharedMedia-3.0](https://www.wowace.com/projects/libsharedmedia-3-0) integration, and AceDB-3.0 persistence.
 The current 770-line `ProfileManager.lua` preset literal and the per-property Customize tab go away in favor of declarative themes with diff-based overrides.
-Multi-month effort, parked until v2.0 has accumulated real raid use.
+Parked until v2.0 has accumulated real raid use.

 ## FAQ